paulevsGitch/BetaLoader/README.md

 Current realisation can't launch any ModLoader mod, only mods without base edits (which are installed by placing them into mods folder).

 ### How It Works:
-- BetaLoader will download some necessary libraries on startup (Jar Jar Links and Javassist);
+- BetaLoader will download some necessary libraries on startup (Minecraft Client and Javassist);
 - It will load all ModLoader mods from mods folder;
 - All mods will be remapped with Tiny Remapper for STAPI mappings;
 - Mods will be loaded into game.